yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 To check if a proof was verified in Aligned, you need to make a call to the `AlignedServiceManager` contract inside your smart contract.

-Also, you will need a way to check that the proven program is your own.
+Also, you will need a way to check that the proven program is the correct one.

 The Aligned CLI provides a way for you to get the verification key commitment without actually generating and submitting a proof.